-For those of you who would like to spend more time in the area and giving of your time and energy while you do, we have several organizations that we can recommend.
+For those of you who would like to spend more time in the area and giving of your time and energy while you do, we have several organizations that we recommend.
 Geneva is the volunteer coordinator for the La Paz Community School, our local IB, non-profit, dual-language school.
 For more information about the volunteer program, please visit:

 Black and White Party